startup-systems/squawker/README.md

 ## Usage

 `host>` means you run the command on your host computer, `guest>` means it should be run within the VM.
-Within the VM, the terminal prompt will actually look something like `vagrant@vagrant-ubuntu-trusty-64:~$`.
+Within the VM, the terminal prompt will actually look something like `vagrant@vagrant:~$`.

 ```bash
 host> cd path/to/this/repository/